aldolat/private-content/readme.txt

 = Does this plugin work with custom roles? =

 Yes, custom roles are fully supported starting from version 6.0.
+You can find more informationin the [Wiki page](https://github.com/aldolat/private-content/wiki#custom_role-display-a-text-portion-to-a-custom-role-or-multiple-roles).

 == Screenshots ==